 By Joanne Jeffries.
-Last Updated May 13th 2022.
+Last Updated July 8th 2022.
 Welcome to our driving lesson accident claims guide which explains learner driver accident responsibility.
-If you have been injured in a driving lesson crash while learning to drive at driving school, there is information here that could help.
+If you have been injured in a driving lesson crash while learning to drive at driving school, you might wonder ‘What happens if a learner driver has an accident?’
+There is information here that could help.
 If you’re a driving instructor in a hit and run, or you’ve been hurt in a crash on your driving test, this learner driver accident responsibility guide could help.
-We answer questions such as ‘how much can I claim for injuries sustained on a driving lesson?’ and ‘What driving lesson damages could I receive?’
+We answer questions such as ‘how much can I claim for injuries sustained on a driving lesson?’ and ‘What driving lesson damages could I receive for a learner driver crash?’
+Plus, we explain ‘What happens if you crash during a driving test?” and ‘What happens if a student driver crashes?’Our top tips to claim compensation for learner driver accidents could also be useful.

 Here, we will cover the law regarding learner drivers and their instructors, as well as describe the process of making a personal injury claim for an accident as a learner driver.
 We also discuss what compensation for a driving lesson accident you could receive.